franco401/Java-Email-App/README.md

 * Users can attatch multiple files (with a total limit of 8MB) when sending an email
 * Users can download the attatched files from emails they received
 * The content of sent emails are encrypted when uploaded to the backend and decrypted when viewed in the frontend
+* Users can reply to each other's emails

 # Versions Used
 * Spring Boot 3.3.0